 Cortney (Angers) Chertova, Ph.D. — Medical writer/editor, Seattle. — LinkedIn profile

 Cortney obtained her B.S. in Biochemistry from the University of Wisconsin-Madison in 2004.
 In Cortney’s thesis work, she examined the role of the C-Vps/HOPS complex in AP-3-mediated transport to the yeast vacuole.
 Cortney’s research was sponsored in part by the UW’s CMB Training Grant, funded by the NIH.

-Mattthew Schwartz, Ph.D. — Postdoctoral Fellow, Jorgensen Lab.
+Mattthew Schwartz, Ph.D. — Postdoctoral Fellow, Jorgensen Lab, HHMI/University of Utah.
 Matt received his B.S. in Biochemistry from the University of Wisconsin-Madison.
 He constructed and characterized a set of SNARE mutants that freeze the fusion process and serve as vehicles to carry optical and chemical probes into the heart of the membrane fusion machinery.
 A particularly exciting mutant isolated by Matt causes a delay in the kinetics of membrane fusion without altering the kinetics of docking.
 Matt’s research was sponsored by the UW’s CMB Training Grant, which is funded by the NIH.